(c) Kevin Dunn, 2010-2026. MIT License. Based on own private work over the years.

 n_components = model.n_components if hasattr(model, "n_components") else model._parent.n_components

-assert 0 < pc_horiz <= n_components, (
+if not 0 < pc_horiz <= n_components:

 f"The model has {n_components} components.
-Ensure that 1 <= pc_horiz<={n_components}."
+Ensure that 1 <= pc_horiz <= {n_components}."

 )

-assert 0 < pc_vert <= n_components, (
+if not 0 < pc_vert <= n_components:

 f"The model has {n_components} components.
-Ensure that 1 <= pc_vert<={n_components}."
+Ensure that 1 <= pc_vert <= {n_components}."

 )

-assert -1 <= pc_depth <= n_components, (
+if not -1 <= pc_depth <= n_components:

 f"The model has {n_components} components.
-Ensure that 1 <= pc_depth<={n_components}."
+Ensure that pc_depth is -1 (no depth axis) "

 )